-- Provide counter-stereotypical information, i.e., evidence that the stereotype doesn't hold, or introduce a counter-stereotypical role model. - Activate alternative group identification that is not negatively stereotyped, e.g., avoid activating gender or race identification in evaluation context and encourage identification with other (not negatively-stereotyped) categories. - Avoid casting evaluation as testing ability in the stereotyped domain logic tests do not capture logical intelligence! - Encourage incremental view of intelligence, i.e., intelligence is malleable and can expand with hard work.
+- Provide evidence that the stereotype doesn't hold, or introduce a counter-stereotypical role model. - Activate alternative group identification that is not negatively stereotyped, by, for example, not activating gender or race identification in evaluation contexts and encouraging identification with other (not negatively stereotyped) categories. - Avoid casting evaluation as testing ability in the stereotyped domain.
+Logic tests do not capture logical intelligence. - Encourage incremental view of intelligence as malleable and capable of expanding with hard work.

-7. Recommendations:
+Recommendations:

-- 1. We need more data on various issues.
-This is important both to develop plausible accounts of gender and race bias in philosophy so we know what we're dealing with, and also because datagathering encourages self-monitoring and allows us to hold institutions accountable. - Pipeline: number of women and minorities in majors, grad programs and at every rank. - Journals: gender (and race?) breakdown of submissions, percent of submissions sent to referees, given revise & resubmit, accepted, published. - Referee policies for journals: how blind are they? - Neighboring disciplines. - 2.
-We need to disrupt the bias against feminism.
-Established feminists should: - Submit work to mainstream journals. - Use the term 'feminism'/'feminist' in our writing. - Reference feminist work; urge mainstream colleagues to read and reference feminist work in their areas. - Challenge false assumptions about feminist work; encourage forums for educating mainstream colleagues/students. - Encourage men to teach/write on feminism??
+1. We need more data on various issues.
+This is important both to develop plausible accounts of gender and race bias in philosophy so we know what we're dealing with, and also because data-gathering encourages self-monitoring and allows us to hold institutions accountable.

+- Pipeline: number of women and minorities in majors, graduate programs and at every rank. - Journals: gender (and race?) breakdown of submissions, percent of submissions sent to referees, given revise and resubmit, accepted, published. - Referee policies for journals: how anonymous are they? - Neighboring disciplines. - 2.
+Disrupt the bias against feminism.
+Established feminists should: - Submit work to mainstream journals. - Use the term 'feminism'/'feminist' in our writing. - Cite feminist work; urge mainstream colleagues to read and reference feminist work in their areas. - Challenge false assumptions about feminist work; encourage forums for educating mainstream colleagues/students. - Encourage men to teach and write on feminism - 3.
+Disrupt schemas - Do not disappear, ignore, or redescribe women and minorities in philosophy!
-3. Disrupting schemas

-- Do not disappear, ignore, or redescribe women and minorities in philosophy!
 Become visible, make others visible. - Make the schemas for gender, race, class, and philosophy explicit and defuse them. - Don't acquiesce in the masculinization of philosophy spaces.
-Find ways to discourage anti-social behavior.
-Encourage a sense of belonging. - Broaden the philosophical understanding of intelligence.

-4. Organize!

-- Establish contexts where women philosophers and philosophers of color are in the majority. - Establish contexts where feminist philosophy and philosophy of race is valued. - Establish systems for accountability and support. - Learn about broader institutional (college/university/nationwide) resources that may be useful.
+Find ways to discourage antisocial behavior.
+Encourage a sense of belonging. - Broaden the philosophical understanding of intelligence. - 4.
+Organize! - Establish contexts where women philosophers and philosophers of color are in the majority. - Establish contexts where feminist philosophy and philosophy of race is valued. - Establish systems for accountability and support. - Learn about broader institutional (college/university/nationwide) resources that may be useful.